pchain-org/pchain/README.md

 ./pchain crosschaintransfer --fromchain fromchain_id --tochain tochain_id --amount amount --toolkitdir toolkit_dir
 ```

-with this command, the fromchain's url is http://localhost:6969/fromchain_id, and the tochain's url is http://localhost:6969/tochain_Id, there should be one UTC-xxx-address.json under toolkit_dir, and its example can be found under ./toolkitdir directory. this private key file contain one account who should have enough token(PI)  on fromchain_id for cross chain transfer.
+with this command, the fromchain's url is http://localhost:6969/fromchain_id, and the tochain's url is http://localhost:6969/tochain_Id, there should be one UTC-xxx-address.json under toolkit_dir, and its example can be found under 'toolkitdir' directory. this private key file contain one account who should have enough token(PI)  on fromchain_id for cross chain transfer.

 For example, to send 1000 wei from pchain to child_0
 ```